matanlurey/rules_dart/README.md

 This is an unofficial set of rules for using Dart with Bazel.

-Support is limited to a two configurations:
+Support is limited to:

 - Bazel 7 using `WORKSPACE` and `Bzlmod`;
-- Dart 3.3.1;
+- ARM64 Macs, Intel Macs, or Linux x86_64.

-- ARM64 Macs or Linux x86_64.
+In addition, only Dart `3.3.1` is tested on CI.

 ## Usage